 Pushing (100+)

-- What it means: You’re significantly exceeding typical activity thresholds and pushing your physical limits
+- What it means: You're significantly exceeding typical activity thresholds

 - Perfect for: Peak training phases, special event preparation